A VERY RIPENED AYYA

 After Aadheys, Dhon Ayya was then cast as the protagonist in Fatthaah’s segment of Hatharu Halha called Dhari/ Firi.
-Sadly, the anthology which consists of four unrelated short films was stalled at the post production.
+Sadly, the anthology which consists of four unrelated short films was stalled at the post-production.
 When that segment was written, it was made challenging for whoever was going to play that role.
-Though the whole segment was 25 odd minutes, the character never had to deliver a single line except few words at the very final frame just before the end credits.
+Though the whole segment was 25 odd minutes, the character never had to deliver a single line except a few words at the very final frame just before the end credits.
 Everything was left to the acting abilities of the chosen actor.

 I was so glad when Fatthaah cast Dhon Ayya for the role rather than a high-profile actor or any other actor for that matter.
-Dhon Ayya showed passion, dedication, discipline and since he was fresh, it was easier to guide him.
+Dhon Ayya showed passion, dedication, discipline, and since he was fresh, it was easier to guide him.
 In his capable hands, Fatthaah always kneads a richer dough.

 A year or two later, he was given a supporting role in EFVJ.
-Comparatively, it wasn’t a role with psychological depth like the previous one but he shone brightly and gave his character enough range with his minimal acting abilities.
+Comparatively, it wasn’t a role with psychological depth like the previous one, but he shone brightly and gave his character enough range with his minimal acting abilities.

 I am so excited that on 06 September 2017, the audience will get to witness the performance of Dhon Ayya, one of the highlights of film Hahdhu.
 May the star of Dhon Ayya keeps rising and shine brightly.
-I wish him all the best and success in his future endeavors.
+I wish him all the best and success in his future endeavours.

 Leave a Reply